Skip to main content

 Of course we are freaking out about the transition at that age.
 It has been basically threatening us.
 Even though we have a pandemic that effectively eradicated a large portion of the people living in nursing homes, this seems to be the preferable model of care for older people.
 It is the preferred model because it is massively profitable.
 This is the only reason why it is the case.
 Nursing homes make fantastic money.
 They actually cost the State and people more than it would to provide support for older and disabled people in their own homes.
 We are still building nursing homes, however, and we have decided that they are the right approach, even though what has happened to people in nursing homes is disgusting.

 Of course we are talking about what will happen when we reach the age of 65, because we are all terrified.
 I am looking particularly in this context at younger human rights advocates who think that disability is never going to happen to them, even though it is only a step away.
 It is a step off a kerb, a virus or just as far away as something like that happening in anyone's life.
 The fact is that we are all going to end up in nursing homes with brunch options because they do not see it as a bad idea to put disabled or older people in nursing homes.
 Until it is seen as a bad idea, and I will not use unparliamentary language, it will not be an issue.
 Therefore, we are really going to focus on the age of 65.
 Part of the reason the focus is on those aged 18 is because parents and disabled people shout loudly about this aspect.
-Trust me, however, if the committee members were to talk to a large group of disabled people, they would discover that we are greatly freaked out about the age of 65.
+Trust me when I say that if the committee members were to talk to a large group of disabled people, they would discover that we are greatly freaked out about the age of 65.
 I will leave it at that.

 I thank Ms Ní Fhlatharta for her contribution and her strongly made point.
 Several people wish to come back in.
 Senator Doherty is indicating.
 She has been with us online.
 We are, allegedly, in the closing round, but I call her to make some brief points.
 I will then go to Ms Hassett and Ms Daly to conclude.